mirahari/heart-disease/README.md

 ![SCATTER : HEART RATE x AGE x TARGET](/img/scatter2.png)

 The graph prior to this shows that the maximum heart rate decreases steadily with age.
-However, after splitting the graph based on the diagnosis of heart disease, the previous statement no longer holds true for those who suffered from heart disease.
+However, after splitting the graph based on the diagnosis of heart disease, this statement no longer holds true for those who suffered from heart disease.

 The graph for those with heart disease has a more irregular pattern.
 It also shows that those who suffered from heart disease have a lower maximum heart rate at an earlier age, reflecting poor heart functionality.
 Hence, an abnormally low maximum heart rate may be used as a risk marker for younger people to detect heart disease.

 <br>

-### Question 3: Which type of chest pain is the most prevalent in individuals with heart disease?
+#### Question 3: Which type of chest pain is the most prevalent in individuals with heart disease?

 The type of chest pain contains 4 different levels[^9]:
 1. Typical angina - caused by physical exertion or emotional stress